 The most southern pier, Puerta Maya, has the capacity for four cruise ships at once.
 It’s often visited by Carnival cruise ships.
 Walking from the ship to the port area can be a lengthy walk — especially in the heat and humidity.
 As you reach the shore, you’ll enter the port area.
 Essentially a small city is built here to cater to cruise passengers before they head out to the city and before they return back to the ship.

 In the port area you’ll find a number of restaurants such as Fat Tuesday, Three Amigos, and Pancho’s Backyard.
 There are also a number of souvenir shops, duty-free shopping, and even small stores where you can pick up just about anything you might have forgotten at home.
-There is also a small beach area where you can lounge with a perfect view of the cruise ships.
+There is also a small beach area (without water access) where you can lounge with a perfect view of the cruise ships.

 The Puerta Maya Pier is about 2.5 miles to San Miguel.

 If you want to get around Cozumel, then you’re likely going to take a taxi.
 Cabs are at each port as you exit and cruise up and down all the tourist hotspots.
-If you’re anywhere that tourists go, you’ll likely be able to hail a cab whenever the ships are in port.
+If you’re anywhere that tourists go, you’ll be able to hail a cab whenever the ships are in port.